 The facts speak for themselves.
-Falls from height are the leading cause of death in the construction industry.
+Falls from high places are the leading cause of death in the construction industry.
 One of the best ways to prevent these accidents is by providing training on how to be safer on the job.
 Here are a few on-the-job tips that can help you prevent a workplace fall.

-- Choose the right ladder: Choose a ladder that is tall enough for the job at hand and is made from the right materials is crucial to on-the-job safety.
-For example, if you will be working near any electrical components, choose a fiberglass ladder.
+- Choose the Right Ladder: Choosing a ladder that is tall enough and made from the right materials is crucial to on-the-job safety.
+For example, if you will be working near any electrical components, it is imperative you choose a fiberglass ladder.
 You also want to have the right type of ladder.
 Sometimes a regular stepladder will do the job.
 Other times, you need an extension ladder.
 Workers often find that adjustable ladders are convenient since they can be used as a stepladder or extension ladder.
-There is also a new ladder out there, the 3-in-1 ladder.
-It is lightweight and can be a leaning ladder, stepladder or extension ladder. other times an extension ladder is needed.
-You also want a ladder with the correct weight rating for you and all your materials, you and your team will be safer on the job.
+There is also a new ladder out there, the 3-in-1 (combination) ladder.
+Combination ladders are lightweight and can safely be used as a leaning ladder, stepladder or extension ladder.
+By having the right kind of ladder with the correct weight rating for you and all your materials, you and your team will be safer on the job.

 - Use the Equipment Correctly: We always recommend that you follow the “belt buckle” rule, which means you should keep your belt buckle firmly between the side rails.
 When your body extends beyond that point, it can cause ladder destabilization.
 Furthermore, you should never stand on the top rung or top cap, and you should maintain three points of contact when climbing the ladder.